 Personal Statement - Tell us about yourself: How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?
 For example, if you grew up in a community where educational, cultural, or other opportunities were either especially plentiful or especially lacking, you might discuss the impact this had on your development and interests.
 This should be a discussion of the journey that has led to your decision to seek a graduate degree.
 Please do not repeat your Academic Statement of Purpose.

 A sample of written work (e.g., a senior thesis or term paper, 10-20 pages, double-spaced) providing evidence of creative and critical thinking, quality of writing, and potential independent research.
 Upload with your application as ‘additional information’.

 Three letters of recommendation which evaluate the applicant’s past academic performance and potential for graduate study.
 Online submission is preferred, though hard copies can be sent directly to the Sociology Department to:

 Sociology Graduate Admissions

 Ann Arbor, MI 48109-1382

 Graduate Record Examination scores from the verbal, quantitative, and analytical writing tests.
 Must be taken within the last 5 years.
+GRE scores are not required for students that have earned a Master's degree.
 University of Michigan Institutional Code: 1839 - Sociology Departmental Code: 2102

 International students please see additional information listed here.